juniorbird/documentation/README.md

 _(If you’d like to write your own README and make all the above reciprocal, that would be equally awesome!)_

 This document is definitely not a substitute for face-to-face meetings, or even non-negotiable; I’m happy to discuss anything in here.
 It’s just a quickstart.
+If you've worked with me and think I said something here I don't hold up in life, make a PR against this document.

 # Why to Read This